Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công nghệ 'thủy tinh ion' mở kỷ nguyên mới cho nghiên cứu mô - Ảnh 2.

-The heart, liver, spleen, lungs, kidneys and brain of a mouse tested with "ionic glass" technology, then placed in a freezer at -80°C, where they remain transparent and do not form ice crystals (right) - Photo: SCMP
+The heart, liver, spleen, lungs, kidneys and brain of a mouse tested with "ionic glass" technology were then placed in a freezer at -80°C, where they remained transparent and did not form ice crystals (right) - Photo: SCMP

-With its enormous potential, “ion glass” technology is expected to open up breakthroughs in the fields of smart diagnostics and research at levels previously inaccessible.
+With its huge potential, “ion glass” technology is expected to open up breakthroughs in the fields of smart diagnostics and research at levels previously inaccessible.

 Tsinghua University said the research team is continuing to perfect the technology, aiming for wider application in clinical medicine and modern sciences.